vmware/vic/tests/test-cases/Group11-Upgrade/11-01-Upgrade.md

 7. Roll back to the previous version
 8. Upgrade again to the upgraded version
 9. Check the previous created container and image are still there
+10. Check the previous created container's display name and datastore folder name
+11. Check the display name and datastore folder name of a new container created after VCH upgrade

 #Expected Outcome:
 * Step 5 should fail with timeout
+* Step 10 should show that both the container's display name and datastore folder name are containerName-containerID
+* Step 11 should show that (1) on a non-vsan setup, the container's display name is containerName-containerShortID while the datastore folder name is containerID, or (2) on a vsan setup, both the container's display name and datastore folder name are containerName-containerShortID
 * All other steps should result in success

 #Possible Problems: